 It may be important for stakeholder groups such as supervisors or managers to have a minimum knowledge level about a particular topic, eg planned redundancies or new employee superannuation/pension plan policy.
 Testing of knowledge about a particular topic can be administered with questions that have right and wrong answers.
 The questions can be asked in a true/false format or in a multiple choice format.
 It is advisable to offer an “I don’t know” option to gauge the number of people who realize that they don’t know the answer.
-The extent of changes in knowledge can be measured before and after a communication project.
+This will measure any communication gaps and lack of employee knowledge about subjects.
+The review can be conducted before and after a communication project.

 Similar tests can be conducted with external groups.

 These quick measurement activities can be conducted at minimal cost.
 If you want to communicate more effectively, you can use the techniques to improve your focus.